Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Lagrangian Intersection Floer homology and local coefficients

-Here $H_*(L;C)$ is $\Z/d$ graded in the obvious way.
-In fact, by using a Morse function $g$ on $L$ and changing $J$ (a contractible choice) Floer proved that
+Here the differential is again defined by counting the rigid discs, but using the parallel transport in the local system along the boundary path of the disc in $K$ (or $L$).
+The proof that $\partial^2=0$ easily extends to this case since the boundary path in $K$ of any glued disc is up to homotopy given by the concatenations.
+It should be noted that this works even when the local system is infinite dimensional, which we will make use of in Section~\ref{sec:local-syst-univ} and Section~\ref{sec:consequences}.
+This was first observed by Damian in \cite{MR2914855} and Abouzaid in \cite{Abou1}.

-Here $CF_*(L,L;C)$ is defined using a scaling of $g$ and $MC_*$ denotes Morse complex of $g$.
-Floer proved this by proving that the gradient trajectories of $g$ are in bijective correspondence with the pseudo-holomorphic strips.
+When $K$ and $L$ are not transverse one defines this by perturbing one of them by a Hamiltonian flow.
+Floer proved that if $K=L$ with the same grading then

-In all of this we can consider $C$ as a local coefficient system on $K\times L$ and for an intersection point $q\in K\cap L$ which corresponds (by a little abuse of notation) to $(q,q)\in K\times L$ we can use the boundaries of the strip to another intersection point $(q',q')\in K\times L$ to transport the local system and define a differential on the more generally defined Floer homology with local coefficients:
+In fact, by using a $C^2$ small Morse function $g : L \to \R$ to push $L$ off itself (and changing $J$) Floer proved that

-Since the boundaries of the strips in Floer's proof are homotopic (in fact equal) to the gradient trajectories, the statement in the introduction to this section about the diagonal of the local system follows from his proof.
+Here $CM_*$ denotes Morse complex of $g$.
+Floer proved this by proving that the gradient trajectories of $g$ are in bijective correspondence with the (now very narrow) pseudo-holomorphic discs with both boundaries equal to the gradient trajectory, and as we saw above the degree matches the Morse index.
+Since this also explicitly describes the boundaries of the discs involved in the differential we conclude that for a local system this proof extends to proving that